EIG-Studio/R-TYPE/Docs/gameEngine.md

 2. Checks if `otherEntity` is a projectile or a player entity.
 If so, Return immediately.
 3. Handles collisions with enemy entities by calling `damagedSystem`.
 4. Handles collisions with wall-type entities by destroying the projectile.

 ---

+### isCollision

+The `isCollision` function checks for collision between two objects based on their positions and sizes.

+#### Parameters

+- `const std::pair<int, int>& pos1`: The position of the first object (x, y).
+- `const std::pair<int, int>& size1`: The size of the first object (width, height).
+- `const std::pair<int, int>& pos2`: The position of the second object (x, y).
+- `const std::pair<int, int>& size2`: The size of the second object (width, height).

+#### Return Value

+- `bool`: Returns `true` if a collision is detected, and `false` otherwise.

+#### How it works

+1. Calculates the boundaries of the first object using its position and size.
+2. Calculates the boundaries of the second object using its position and size.
+3. Checks for collision by comparing the boundaries of the two objects.
+4. Returns `true` if a collision is detected, and `false` otherwise.

+---